 Sublet 4.
 The fourth lease with a commencement date of approximately November 1, 2012 is for a term of five years with renewal rights for an additional two year period.
-For the first two years monthly rental was \$600, then increases \$100 each year after.
+The monthly rent was \$600.
+The lease agreement was subsequently terminated effective January 31, 2016.